jmablog/tinieR/README.md

 > 10 Tinify API calls this month
 ```

+## Further Examples

-You can combine any number of the above:
+You can combine any number of the above arguments:

 ``` r
 tinify("example.png", overwrite = TRUE, details = TRUE, return_path = TRUE)
 ```

-Tinify also plays nice with the pipe:
+Tinify also works nicely with the pipe:

 ``` r
 img <- "example.png"